 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released when mobile phones are packaged.(NO ANIMATION )
+Narrator text: Carbon is released when the materials used to package mobile phones are sourced and made.
+Carbon is then released when the plastic bottles are packaged..(NO ANIMATION )

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Raw materials are transported.
-Button 2: Phones are transported to the shops.
-[X] Button 3: Phones are charged.
+Button 1: Raw materials are transported to factories.
+Button 2: Mobile phones are transported to the shops.
+[X] Button 3: Electricity is used to charge mobile phone.

 Slide 5